-- Assist with alternative arrangements for child pick-up, including attempting to contact another person on the Authorized Child Pick-Up List. - Notify the police, including giving vehicle description and license plate number by calling 9-911 within the building or 911 from a cell phone.
+- Assist with alternative arrangements for the child to be picked up, including attempting to contact another person on the Authorized Child Pick-Up List - Notify the police, including giving vehicle description and license plate number by call 9-911 within the building or 911 from a cell phone.

-Water Emergency:
+Water Emergency

-In the event of a water main or pipe break within the structure remove the children from the flooded area.
+In the event of a water main or pipe break within the structure, remove the children from the flooded area.
 Notify the preschool director.
 If possible, shut off water to the building.
 Contact Iowa American Water for water shut-off.
 Contact parents to pick up their children.

-Intruder (threatening person):
+Intruder (threatening person)